microsoft/WhatTheHack/066-OpenAIFundamentals/Student/Challenge-00.md

 - **TODO:** REMOVE THIS LINE AS STUDENTS CAN'T DO THIS UNTIL CHALLENGE 1 ==> Fill out your .env file with the Azure resource credentials.
 You can fill the values in this file as you go through the challenges.

-- You are ready to run the Jupyter Notebook files, hooray!
+You are ready to run the Jupyter Notebook files, hooray!

-You are good to go!
 Skip to section: [Setup Azure OpenAI](#setup-azure-openai)

 #### Use Local Workstation